What is standup and why do we call it that?

 Standup as it is commonly practiced has become rote, repetitive, and thanks to modern project management tools... redundant.

-Be honest, how easy is it for you to zone out while 5+ people say what they worked on yesterday / today when it largely doesn't impact you?
+Be honest, how easy is it for you to zone out while people rattle off their todo list when it largely doesn't impact you?
 This is how most people feel in standup based on the years of feedback I've received.

 Most of us are just waiting for our turn to speak and our brain is hibernating otherwise.